< Week 5

 - Mockups further development

-Today we are compiling our final version of the slide presentation for the concept proposal.
-Each concept will be delivered in the format of Opportunity > Research > Development > Outcome.
-We are introducing GIF animation to not overload it with videos, but still show interaction mainly in the website solutions.
+Today we are compiling our final version of the presentation for the concept proposal.
+Each concept will be delivered in the format of Opportunity > Research > Development and Outcome.
+We are introducing GIF animations which will show interactions better.

 Wish us luck!